 It also has a powerful motor – 850 watts – which will make short work of any hard vegetables that you want to juice.
 It’ll manage no problem.

 All the parts are dishwasher safe and easy to remove.
-Couple that with the minimal prep you need to do beforehand, this is great if you want to make your favorite green juice quickly.
+Couple that with the minimal prep you need to do beforehand, this is great if you want to make your favorite green juice quickly and on a budget.

 - Two Speed Options